This award-winning journalist from India on what she learned from top foreign correspondents that landed her in TIME and The New York Times.

 Not cool.
 So well, obviously, you don’t want to do that.
 You’re trying to network here, make friends, and you know, not be an asshole.

-But that doesn’t meant you can’t get market ideas from your friends and co-workers.
+But that doesn’t mean you can’t get market ideas from your friends and co-workers.
 Look at their bios and see who they’re writing for.
 Ask them nicely if they’d share contact information.
 Most people will without a second’s hesitation.
 Offer to connect them with your own editors in return.

 Be a friend.